MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/engineering-versions-product-category.md

 - The Logistics department must ship two pieces of a product to a customer.
 In this case, you must decide whether you want or will allow two different versions to be shipped.
 - It's later discovered that a problem occurs, and that it's related to a specific change.
 In this case, it might be beneficial to determine exactly which version was shipped in each order.
 - Companies typically want to ship old versions first, to phase them out of inventory.
 Especially for low-volume products, this approach can often be managed by determining the effectivity dates of the new version in relation to predictions about when stock of the old version will be depleted.
-However, this sometimes isn't possible, or the uncertainty of stock level predictions is considered too high.
+However, sometimes you might not be able to make this comparison, or you may consider the uncertainty of stock level predictions to be too high.

 The decision about whether to make versions visible in inventory depends on factors such as those that were previously mentioned, plus company practice and other considerations that are specific to each company.
 You can specify the behavior for the *engineering product category*.
 It will then apply to all products that are created from that category, for all companies that the product is released to.